isi-vista/adam/docs/running_experiments.rst

 Running an existing experiment
 ******************************

 We're going to run a simple experiment.
-First, make sure you've defined a `root.params` file as described in the README.
+First, make sure you've defined a :code:`root.params` file as described in the README.
 (We'll wait here for you to do that.)

 Next, from the repository root, do:

 .. code-block:: shell

    python adam/experiment/log_experiment.py parameters/experiment/m9/objects.params

-The experiment should run, creating a directory `%adam_experiment_root%/m9` holding the results of the experiment (where `%adam_experiment_root%` is whatever you set the variable to in your `root.params`).
+The experiment should run, creating a directory :code:`%adam_experiment_root%/m9` holding the results of the experiment (where :code:`%adam_experiment_root%` is whatever you set the variable to in your :code:`root.params`).

-(Note that whenever we use percentage signs around a variable name, like `%experiment%`, that means "replace `%experiment%` with the value of the variable `experiment` in context."
+(Note that whenever we use percentage signs around a variable name, like :code:`%experiment%`, that means "replace :code:`%experiment%` with the value of the variable :code:`experiment` in context."
-When processing a parameters file, ADAM looks up the values of these variables in the other parameters files listed under `_includes`.
+When processing a parameters file, ADAM looks up the values of these variables in the other parameters files listed under :code:`_includes`.
 If it can't find it there, it will try looking at your environment variables.)

 Congratulations; you've run your first experiment.